Red-winged lark

-The red-winged lark (Mirafra hypermetra) is a species of lark in the family Alaudidae found in eastern Africa.
+The red-winged lark (Corypha hypermetra) is a species of lark in the family Alaudidae found in eastern Africa.
+It was formerly treated as conspecific with the Kidepo lark.

 Taxonomy and systematics

+The red-winged lark was formerly placed in the genus Mirafra.
+It is one of several species that were moved to the resurrected genus Corypha based on the results of a large molecular genetic study by the Swedish ornithologist Per Alström and collaborators that was published in 2023.

 The red-winged lark is taken to form a species complex with the allopatric rufous-naped lark, and perhaps with the Somali lark.
 The name "red-winged lark" is sometimes used as an alternate name for the Indian bush lark.
 The alternate names red-winged bush lark and rufous-winged bush lark may also be used to describe the Indian bush lark or the Bengal bush lark respectively.